Yvonne Buckingham: 1960s

 Buckingham had prominent roles in two 1961 films, A Question of Suspense and Murder in Eden.
 As a result, she forfeited £4,000 which might have been paid from an insurance policy she took out in 1958 when she was aged 20, against failure to become a star within five years.

 In 1962, she had a minor background role as "pretty girl" in the Neo Noir film, The Frightened City.
 In 1963, Buckingham played the lead role in The Keeler Affair, a film about Christine Keeler.
 Before Buckingham had secured the role, it was offered to Keeler who accepted it but because the Actors Equity did not accept her application, it meant that the other cast members could not perform with her.

 1970s and 80s

 In the late 1980s, she had a role in the Marcio Kogan, Isay Weinfeld directed film, Fogo e Paixão, which was a film about a bus tour through São Paulo where strange people are encountered.
 One of the tourists, a Japanese man called Kankeo (played by Ken Kaneko), filmed the event and shows it to his friends when he returns home.

-Personal life

-In 1965, Buckingham married Belgian-Brazilian businessperson Henri Armand Slezynger in London.
-The couple subsequently moved to São Paulo and had four children before later divorcing.

-Buckingham has served as the social director on the São Paulo Branch of the English-Speaking Union Brazil members committee.